- Where do you ship?

 Sometimes.
 With my hundreds of thousands of followers, I receive too many coaching clients to handle them all by myself.
 Rather than pass my clients off to my secretary without telling them like a Shredz spokesperson, I formed a team of accomplished lifters who will help with my workload.

-If you're prepping for a meet, have injuries and/or other issues, or don't feel like creating your own program, then consider a custom 8-week program or 1-on-1 coaching plan.
+If you're prepping for a meet, have injuries and/or other issues, or don't feel like creating your own program, then consider a custom strength program or 1-on-1 coaching plan.
 I've hired two coaches to take the guesswork out of building muscle and getting stronger.

 - Chalk ball for deadlift days